sharmine-s/sql-databases/challenges/02_test_driving_model_repository_classes.md

 This technique (converting records from a database into objects we use in our program) is also called **object-relational mapping**.

+## Demonstration

+It's a bit easier to follow on the video.

+@TODO video demo

 ## Designing a Repository class

 When designing a Repository class, it is good to keep in mind (or better, on a notepad or